dagargo/overwitch/README.md

 [Service]
 GuessMainPID=true
-ExecStart=overwitch-cli -b 8 -s
+ExecStart=overwitch-service
 Restart=on-failure

 [Install]
 WantedBy=default.target
 ```

+Running `sudo make install` from the `systemd` directory will install the above service.

-Running `systemctl --user enable overwitch.service` is needed to allow the service to be started at boot.
+To allow the service to be started at boot, running `systemctl --user enable overwitch.service` is needed.

 Obviously, when running the service there is no need for the GUI whatsoever.